Last Updated on December 23, 2020

 So we can say that the wording of the United policy is not very strict sounding.

 But the policy on the website doesn’t always match up to the way that gate agents behave on the ground.
-Especially if someone is flying with a Basic Economy ticket that only permits a personal item.

 United Airlines Basic Economy Ticket